KimMoe/IS-213-Gruppe1/README.md

 ### The Neural Network

-#### DataSet
+#### Data

-The dataset is comprised of tree different values.
-These values are:

-1. Paddle1.y - (Paddle 1's y coordinates).
-0. Ball.y - (The ball's y coordinates).
+Inputs:

+1. Paddle1.y: Y cordinates of the paddle.
+0. Ball.y: Y cordinates of the ball.
-0. Desired Output (if the ball is above or below the paddle).
+0. Desired Output: 0, 0.5, or 1.
+Created by checking if the ball is above, below, or at the paddle position.

+Outputs:

+0. Output 1: Number beetwen 0-1.
+Uses to see if the neural network needs to go up or down.

 <br>